verhas/javageci/CONFIGURATION.md

 # Configuring Generators

-Generators are classes that implement the `Generator` interface, thus their configuration very much depends on how they are implemented.
+Generators are classes that implement the `Generator` interface.
+Because this interface is simple and does not specify anything about the configuration the actual configuration of a generator depends on how it is implemented.

 Their implementation is out of the control of the Java::Geci library.
-After all, this is the major goal of the framework: anyone can develop a generator and it is up to them how their code can be configured.
+It is only a recommendation to use the tools and structures that are provided in the form of some generators and libraries.

-Having said that, however, there are guidelines for the code generator development that also includes configuration management for code generators.
-This document describes how to develop a code generator that follows these guidelines and also how a generator following those guidelines can be configured.
+There are guidelines for the code generator development that also includes configuration management for code generators.
+This document describes how to develop a code generator that follows these guidelines, and how a generator following those guidelines can be configured.

-The advantage following these guidelines is twofold:
+The advantage following these guidelines is:

-1. There are tools readily available for code generators to handle configuration data.
+*   There are tools readily available for code generators to handle configuration data.
 Using these tools the code generator code can focus on what the core functionality of the code generator is and does not need to have excessive configuration handling code.
+    (At the end of the day it will have, but they will be generated so the maintenance of the code is marginal.)

-2. Developers who use the code generator do not need to learn the specific configuration handling of the actual code generator.
-They understand the configuration keys and their meaning and the coding, api to set those values are the same for all code generators.
+*   Developers who use the code generator do not need to learn the specific configuration handling of the actual code generator.
+They understand the configuration keys and their meaning.
+The coding to set those values are the same for all code generators.

 From now on in this document when talking about a code generator we assume that the actual implementation fully follows these guidelines.